tent/antechamber/README.md

 - Doesn't have HMAC URL signing.
 - Doesn't have connection/status tracking.
 - Checks resolved IPs against a blacklist instead of just the hostname.
+- Correctly limits response bodies to 5MB when chunked.

 ## URL Formats